 You can Upvote or Share interesting events directly from your home page as well.

 On the right side of your home page is a column including links to other areas of your Quora (Unanswered Questions in categories you are following, your inbox and a few other points of interest we’ll be looking at later), Trending Topics, a link to complete your profile, and links for connecting your other social media accounts with Quora.

-Your Quora Profile
+5. Complete Your Profile